Will tapering before races increase performance?

 Psychological related symptoms

-Since the growth of distance running, athletes and coaches have found it necessary to "back off" training preparation for important races in order to go into the race fully rested.
+Since the growth of distance running, athletes and coaches have found it necessary to "back off" training preparation for important races to go into the race fully rested.
 While most successful athletes taper, there are many arguments involving tapering before the race causing unwanted results.
-These unwanted results may be due to the body being out of its normal routine which causes athletes to react and feel differently in a racing situation such as the Olympics, National Championship, etc.
+These adverse results may be due to the body being out of its routine, which causes athletes to react and feel differently in a racing situation such as the Olympics, National Championship, etc.

 Tapering should provide adequate time for healing of tissue damage caused by intense training and for body energy reserves to be replenished.
 The most noticeable change during the tapering period is a marked increase in muscle strength which explains some of the performance improvements.
 Research suggests that the taper interval should last approximately two weeks.
 This allows time for the skeletal muscle system to repair damaged muscles and the energy reserves (creatine phosphate, glucose, glycogen, and mitochondria) to be restored.
-Tapering offers a marked reduction of contraction time in fast twitch muscle fibres.
-This change in fast twitch muscle fibres is attributed to changes in the muscle's contractile elements (myosin cross bridges and actin).
-Following a ten-day period of tapering fast twitch fibres in swimmer's arms demonstrated a significant improvement in contraction speed."
+Tapering offers a marked reduction of contraction time in fast-twitch muscle fibres.
+This change in fast-twitch muscle fibres is attributed to changes in the muscle's contractile elements (myosin cross bridges and actin).
+Following ten days of tapering fast-twitch fibres in swimmer's arms demonstrated a significant improvement in contraction speed."
 This process alone may improve performance during a competition.
-(Wilmoreet al. 2004)
+(Wilmore et al. 2004)

 Many studies have been done to help athletes and coaches decide on the best strategy (Mirkin 2007).
-According to Dr. Gabe Mirkin, 27 subjects were studied at the University of Montreal.
-The authors concluded that the best duration for tapering is two weeks, the optimum training volume reduction is by 40 to 60 percent, and the intensity of workouts should be maintained (Mirkin 2007).
+According to Dr Gabe Mirkin, 27 subjects were studied at the University of Montreal.
+The authors concluded that the best duration for tapering is two weeks, the optimum training volume reduction is by 40% to 60%, and the intensity of workouts should be maintained (Mirkin 2007).

 Should runners taper for races shorter than a marathon?

 Many people agreed that tapering for a 5k or a 10k is beneficial.
 However, those same people agreed that not all races need to be tapered.
-If a 10k race is approaching and it is important for the runner to run as fast of a time as possible, more tapering will ensure the athlete is fully prepared.
-If a 10k race is approaching and the race will be used as a tempo run or just to simply compete, then a shorter taper is appropriate.
+If a 10k race is approaching and the runner needs to run as fast of a time as possible, more tapering will ensure the athlete is fully prepared.
+If a 10k race is approaching and the race will be used as a tempo run or just to compete, then a shorter taper is appropriate.